AlisonZa/ci-cd-machine-learning/README.md

 ![1733756912671](image/README/1733756912671.png)

-2. Local Predictions
+Provides:

+* Persistent storage of prediction records
+* Easy retrieval and analysis
+* Scalable tracking mechanism

+#### **Local Logger**

-Logs the inputs and predictions to the local file folder, as shown:
+Logs the inputs and predictions to the local file system, as shown:

 ![1733756963103](image/README/1733756963103.png)

+Provides:

+* Quick, file-based logging
+* Useful for local development and testing
+* Immediate accessibility of prediction records

 ### Configuration Module

-This module aims to allow the user to interact/configure the pipeline (this works as a blueprint for the configurations that the user can be allowed to input).
+This module allows the user to interact with and configure the pipeline, serving as a template for permitted parameters.
+It also validates the user inputs.

 By running:
 ```bash